Author: Ron Graham

-What the Hebrews forgot can be summarised with five action-attitude words each starting with H like the name of the book we are studying in this lesson.
+What the Hebrews forgot can be summarised with seven action-attitude words each starting with H like the name of the book we are studying in this lesson.

 We can never listen too intently to God's word.
 We need to "give the more earnest heed to the things we have heard, lest we drift away" (Hebrews 2:1) and lest we "neglect so great a salvation" (Hebrews 2:3).
 We are building either on sand or on rock (Matthew 7:24-27).
 Giving heed means being "doers of the word and not hearers only" (James 1:22).

 There needs to be a hunger and a thirst for righteousness (Matthew 5:6).
 The Hebrew Christians had lost this desire for God's word.
 They were "dull of hearing" and their spiritual food was only "milk and not solid food" (Hebrews 5:11-12).
 They had not spiritually matured.
 They had gone back to being babes.
 Christians should be "adders".
 They should add to their faith the qualities of spiritual growth (2Peter 1:5-11).

 Some of the Hebrew Christians had formed the habit of "forsaking the assembling" (Hebrews 10:25).
 In contrast, the first converts to Christ, those in Jerusalem, "continued steadfastly in the apostles' doctrine and fellowship, and in the breaking of bread and in prayers" (Acts 2:42).